darklordgrep/Mapbits/README.md

 - **Mapbits Set Custom Marker** is a dynamic action that creates and updates a marker on the map based on a page item value.
 - **Mapbits Stationing Layer** adds stationing marks and labels to a 4d linear geometry in a map based on the visible domain values in a chart region.
 # Requirements
 Application and plugins require Oracle DBMS and Application Express 21.1 or later.
-If you are using Apex Express 22.1, you will need version 4.3 or later of the plugins.
+If you are using Application Express 22.1, you will need version 4.3 or later of the plugins.

 # Installation
 You can install individual plugins by selecting and downloadling the plugin of interest from the Downloads section below.
 In your application, go to the 'Plug-ins' page from the 'Shared Components'.
 Click 'Import' and follow the steps in the wizard.
 When prompted to upload an import file, use the plugin file you downloaded.